alpsla/pr-rev/Docs/implementation-plan.md

 ### Notes
 - All planned features for Phase 1 and 2 have been implemented
+- Test infrastructure and implementation completed
 - Database schema supports multilingual content
 - Initial translations for multiple languages are seeded
-- Ready to begin PR review system implementation
+- Ready to begin PR data fetching implementation

 ## Production Environment Variables
 Required: